From Abracadabra to Zombies | View All

 What's in these miracle lubricants, anyway?
 If they're so wonderful, why don't car manufacturers recommend their usage?
 Why don't oil companies get into the additive business?
 Where are these studies mentioned by Petrolon (Slick 50)?
 Probably in the same file cabinet as the tobacco company studies proving the health benefits of smoking.

 The basic ingredient is the same in most of these additives: 50 weight engine oil with standard additives.
-The magic ingredient in Slick 50, Liquid Ring, Matrix, QM1 and T-Plus from K-Mart is Polytetrafluoroethylene.
+The magic ingredient in Liquid Ring, Matrix, QM1 and T-Plus from K-Mart is Polytetrafluoroethylene.
 Don't try to pronounce it: call it PTFE.
 But don't call it Teflon, which is what it is, because that is a registered trademark.
-Dupont, who invented Teflon, claims that "Teflon is not useful as an ingredient in oil additives or oils used for internal combustion engines."
-But what do they know?
-They haven't seen the secret studies done by Petrolon (Slick 50).
+Dupont, who invented Teflon, claims that "Teflon is not useful as an ingredient in oil additives or oils used for internal combustion engines." [new] According to the Slick 50 website, Slick 50® Supercharged Synthetic Engine Treatment no longer contains PTFE.
+Slick 50® Recharged High Mileage Engine Treatment contains a small amount of PTFE. [/new]

 PTFE is a solid which is added to engine oil and coats the moving parts of the engine.